 The EU is committed to support partner countries through external policies and instruments.
-Emphasised in the Communication on the future of food and farming of November 2017, the future common agricultural policy will play a greater role in enhancing policy coherence for sustainable development.
-Knowledge transfer, sharing of good practices, and reinforcing strategic policy cooperation and dialogue between the European Union (EU) and the African Union (AU), should contribute to African job creation and to the development of its agricultural sector.
+Emphasised in the Communication on the future of food and farmingin November 2017, the future common agricultural policy will play a greater role in enhancing policy coherence for sustainable development.
+In the spirit of the ‘Africa-Europe Alliance for Sustainable Investment and Jobs’ called for by Commission President Jean-Claude Juncker in September 2018, knowledge transfer, sharing of good practices, and reinforcing strategic policy cooperation and dialogue between the European Union (EU) and the African Union (AU), should contribute to African job creation and to the development of its agricultural sector.

 In this context, the European Commission has set up the Task Force Rural Africa, a group of experts that will provide expertise, advice and possible recommendations to strengthen European partnership with the African food and farming sectors.
 The Task Force consists of 11 members appointed in a personal capacity, with expertise and experience in agriculture, agri-business or agroindustry, trade, development policy or migration related issues and first-hand knowledge of the agri-food sector in Africa.

 The group of experts is working on the following tasks

 - providing advice on how to accelerate impact, based on a better coordination with existing initiatives; and how to focus on boosting public and private investments in African sustainable agriculture

 - examining how to best share knowledge and know-how to enable job creation and revenue-generating activities in rural Africa